Chinese Chicken Salad

 This post may contain affiliate links.
 We may earn a commission if you purchase via our links.
 See the disclosure page for more info.

-This Chinese Chicken Salad recipe is so good, you will love making it year-round.
+This Chinese Chicken Salad recipe is so good, you’ll love making it year-round.
 It’s perfect for those family reunions, church functions, and family picnics in the park.
 This recipe is probably about 40 years old.
 I had a dear friend named Cheryl C., and she would make this salad for neighborhood parties.

 I can tell you this for sure: everyone wanted the recipe.
 So, I thought today was the perfect day to share it with all of you.
-It’s so simple to make that I think your family will love it!
+It’s so delicious and simple to make that I think your family will love it!

 This Chinese Chicken Salad features a crunch of cabbage, sliced almonds, sesame seeds, Asian noodles, chopped green onions, and shredded chicken, all topped with a slightly sweet salad dressing.